Axway/amplify-fusion-labs/cloud-integration/README.md

 ## Lab 4 - Challenge yourself!

-In this lab, we'll post a message to MS Teams with the contact details.
+In this lab, we'll post a message to Microsoft Teams with the contact details.

-We'll use the MS Teams Incoming Webhook Connector so that we can Post a message to a MS Teams channel.
+We'll use the Microsoft Teams Incoming Webhook Connector so that we can Post a message to a MS Teams channel.

-* Follow the instructions [**here**](https://support.microsoft.com/en-us/office/create-incoming-webhooks-with-workflows-for-microsoft-teams-8ae491c7-0394-4861-ba59-055e33f75498) to get a URL to a MS Teams channel
+* Follow the instructions [**here**](https://support.microsoft.com/en-us/office/create-incoming-webhooks-with-workflows-for-microsoft-teams-8ae491c7-0394-4861-ba59-055e33f75498) to get a URL to a Microsoft Teams channel
   * If you don't use Teams or don't have the webhook capability, you can use a test webhook online app like [Webhook.site](https://webhook.site) instead for this lab.
 * Deactivate to integration and add an HTTP/S Client Post Connection to your integration
   ![add https client post](images/lab4-add-https-client-post.png)
   ![https client post component init](images/lab4-https-client-post-component-init.png)
-* Click Add next to Connection so we can create an HTTP/S Client Connection to the MS Teams Incoming Webhook Connector URL and give the connection a name and description and do the following:
+* Click Add next to Connection so we can create an HTTP/S Client Connection to the Microsoft Teams Incoming Webhook Connector URL and give the connection a name and description and do the following:
   * Select HTTPS for Protocol
   * Select HTTP/2 for HTTP Version
-  * Enter the MS Teams Incoming Webhook Connector URL and press Update
+  * Enter the Microsoft Teams Incoming Webhook Connector URL and press Update
   ![https client connection](images/lab4-https-client-connection.png)
-* Return the integration and select the MS Teams Connection
+* Return to the integration and select the Microsoft Teams Connection
 * Maximize the bottom panel, to view the pipeline details
   * In the ACTION PROPERTIES section, expand `HTTPSPostInput` to expose the body and right click on body and select SetValue
     ![https client post component setvalue](images/lab4-https-client-post-component-setvalue.png)